fbpx

 Wellness Opportunities

-Residents at Waterstone at the Circle remain as independent and healthy as possible with our range of wellness opportunities supported by the professionals at Train Boston® and a variety amenities.
+Residents at Waterstone at the Circle remain as independent and healthy as possible with our range of wellness opportunities supported by professional trainers and a variety amenities.

 • Indoor heated pool